Have you ever eaten a shrimp head? Personally, they’re not my thing, though I have been known to knock up a shrimp head stock now and again.

 - Once cool, place your shrimp head mix into a blender along with the softened butter and whizz to a pulp.

-- Roll out a couple of overlapping sheets of cling film and place a line of the shellfish butter down the center, than roll it into a sausage shape for easy storage.
+- Roll out a couple of overlapping sheets of cling film and place a line of the shellfish butter down the centre, then roll it into a sausage shape for easy storage.

 - Refrigerate or freeze till needed.